CLI

 - if the path points to an existing directory, CSharpier will recursively format the contents of that directory

-If a list of paths is not supplied, then stdin is read.
+If a list of paths is not supplied, then stdin is read as a file, formatted and written to stdout

 Changes the level of logging output.
 Valid options are: